2series/smart-banking-app/README.md

   - SQL Server 2014
   - PHP (v5.6.32)

-To install database with data, we have added sql file in repostory.
+To install database with data, we have added a SQL file in the repostory.

-To train model,
+>To train model,
   1. go to train directory
     - cd train
   2. run command to train nlu which actually understands natural langauge examples given in training_data.json which have classfied